Le-Bao-181003/Filter/README.md

 ```

 ## Results
+You can see result in folder deploy/outputs

-I have trained the pre-trained ResNet18 model on ImageNet with the IBUG 300w dataset for 100 epochs.
+I have trained the pre-trained ResNet18 model on ImageNet with the IBUG 300w dataset for 20 epochs.
-- You can also download the model checkpoint from [here](https://drive.google.com/drive/folders/1Gk5c9BTwBVIxR8TdIx89jSUVQteW4uM4?usp=sharing).
+Model checkpoint in deploy/checkpoints